content-left-bg.png

 Teachers provide Curriculum Snapshots to parents at the start of each term.
 These are a summary document of the core content covered for the units.

-In addition to the core curriculum are our co-curricula offerings.
+In addition to the core curriculum are our co-curricular offerings.

 Philosophy in the classroom